sangria-graphql/sangria-graphql.github.io/learn.md

 You can also easily create your own integration by implementing and providing an implicit instance of `SubscriptionStream[S]` type class.

-After you have imported a concrete stream implementation, you can defile a subscription type fields with `Field.subs`.
+After you have imported a concrete stream implementation, you can define a subscription type fields with `Field.subs`.
 Here is an example that uses monix:

 ```scala